potentialPerspicacious/mapsapp/README.md

 To install all the dependencies from package.json
  - npm install

-Start server by running
+To start server
  - node index.js

-Open browser to start the server
+Open browser and go to
  - localhost:8000

 CREDENTIALS: